akorb/master-thesis-meta/README.md

 ./setup.sh
 ```

-This scripts installs dependencies, checks out the repositories, builds everything, and starts the virtual machine running Linux in the NW, and OP-TEE OS in the SW.
+This script installs dependencies, checks out the repositories, builds everything, and starts the virtual machine running Linux in the NW and OP-TEE OS in the SW.

-If later you only want to start the VM without running the whole script again, execute the following in the `build` folder:
+If later you only want to start the VM without rerunning the whole script, execute the following in the `build` folder:

 ```
 make FVP_USE_BASE_PLAT=y FVP_VIRTFS_ENABLE=y FVP_VIRTFS_HOST_DIR="$(realpath shared_folder)" run-only
 ```

-In the just opened terminal running Linux, log in by simply typing `root` (no password required).
+Log in to the just opened Linux terminal by simply typing `root` (no password required).
 And then, run the command `ra_demo`.
 It runs a `tmux` session.
 You can change between the two panes with `Ctrl+B`, `O` (standing for `O`ther).
 Note: Release `Ctrl` before pressing `O`.